qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   Make sure to use fields that are available in the SQL layer.
 * :guilabel:`Avoid selecting by feature ID`
 * :guilabel:`Layer name` in the project

+At any time, in the :guilabel:`Layers panel`, you can adjust the output layer by right-clicking and selecting :guilabel:`Update SQL expression...`.
+The :guilabel:`Update SQL` dialog opens, prefilled with the applied query that you can edit as you wish.
+Once ready, press :guilabel:`Update layer` and teh layer will be modified in-place.

 .. _layer_metadata_search_panel: